Creation of a two-dimensional polymer and graphene heterostructure†

-Van der Waals (vdW) heterostructures generated by stacking of graphene with other two-dimensional (2D) crystalline sheets have produced a new class of “designer” materials with a manifold of promises for nanoscience and nanotechnology.
+van der Waals (vdW) heterostructures generated by stacking of graphene with other two-dimensional (2D) crystalline sheets have produced a new class of “designer” materials which shows great promise for nanoscience and nanotechnology.
 However, the 2D sheets are obtained either from nature or synthesized by high-energy procedures, which preclude the design of their structures as well as properties from molecular design on demand.
-Here, we introduced a rationally designed 2D polymer (one-monomer unit thick, freestanding network composed of periodically linked monomers) as a component to heterostructure construction, and created a 2D polymer–graphene heterostructure.
-The heterostructure has a high chemical stability, and could be thermally stable up to 400 oC.
-In the heterostructure, the 2D polymer doped graphene without changing its intrinsic structure, leading to enhancement of its electric conductivity by a factor of ∼2.5.
+Here, we introduced a rationally designed 2D polymer (one-monomer unit thick, freestanding network composed of periodically linked monomers) as a component for heterostructure construction, and created a 2D polymer–graphene heterostructure.
+The heterostructure has a high chemical stability, and could be thermally stable up to 400 °C. In the heterostructure, the 2D polymer doped graphene without changing its intrinsic structure, leading to the enhancement of its electric conductivity by a factor of ∼2.5.
 This piece of work opens the door to tune the properties of graphene heterostructures with rational design for specific applications.